 Kratom Sexual Side Effects

 Given that some people use kratom to boost libido, you may be surprised to hear that kratom can have adverse sexual side effects.
 This problem is primarily a matter of having too much of a good thing.
-Using small doses of kratom to decrease your performance anxiety and boost your energy before sex is OK.
+Using small doses of kratom to decrease your performance stress and boost your energy before sex is OK.
 It’s only when you use it all the time that you’ll start to notice problems.

 Chronic, long-term kratom use can lead to erectile dysfunction in men.
 In some cases, men who use kratom experience prolonged erections without ejaculation.
 In others, they have the opposite problem and cannot get aroused at all.

 In rare cases, kratom can also cause a condition known as acute secondary hypogonadism.
 The symptoms of this condition can include low testosterone, fatigue, and low libido.
 These problems may manifest in the bedroom, but they start in the brain.

 Patients who suffer from secondary hypogonadism have trouble sending signals from the brain to tell their testicles to produce testosterone and sperm.
 Thankfully, acute secondary hypogonadism related to kratom is rare, and it goes away after stopping the use of the plant.

 How to Avoid Kratom Side Effects